ClawBank

 • get_deposit_instructions — USD virtual account deposit instructions

-• list_wallets — Bridge custodial wallets and addresses
+• list_wallets — custodial bank-rail wallets and addresses

-• get_balance — Bridge custodial wallet USDC balance (not your trading balance)
+• get_balance — custodial bank-rail USDC balance (not your trading balance)

-• create_usdc_transfer — send USDC on-chain from a Bridge custodial wallet (same chain)
+• create_usdc_transfer — send USDC on-chain from a custodial bank-rail wallet (same chain)

 Off-ramp